aktau/prototype/README.md

  in a project).
 - Samuel Anjam, creator of the BlendELF engine, upon which much of my code and structure is based.
+- Tor Andersson, creator of the [Mio](https://github.com/ccxvii/mio) engine, I learned quite a bit perusing the source when I found it.
+Its principles seem remarkably similar to the ones I have for this project.
 - Mike Pall, creator of LuaJIT, amazing piece of engineering.
 - Sam Lantinga, creator of SDL, cross-platform graphics for the masses
 - Julien Pommier, creator of sse_mathfun.h, fast transcendental functions!